Authorize insurance workflows before policyholder impact.

 const veto = new Veto({ apiKey: process.env.VETO_API_KEY });

-// Your existing claims tools -- unchanged
+// Your existing claims tools, existing dispatch point

 const claimsTools = {